We are stronger together

 Arriving on Campus

-Anderson University is ready to welcome its students back to campus.
+Anderson University is welcoming its students back to campus for the spring, 2021 semester.

 What you can do